felipepalazzo/geolocation/README.md

     * How to run the suite of automated tests (unit tests, BDD tests, etc...).
     * Which JS libraries you've decided to use for this challenge.
     * Mention anything that was asked but not delivered and why, and any additional comments.
+* Unclear or incomplete README instructions may subtract from your overall evaluation.
 * Any questions, please send an email to **recruitment.engineering@avenuecode.com**

 ### Evaluation Criteria ###

-1. Functional and non-functional acceptance criteria delivery
+1. Functional and non-functional acceptance criteria delivery.
-1. Code quality: structure, modularization, reuse
+1. Code quality: structure, modularization, reuse.
-1. Code legibility and elegancy
+1. Code legibility and elegancy.
-1. Frameworks usage
+1. Frameworks usage.
-1. Test coverage
+1. Test coverage.

-1. Number of bugs
+We have both functional and non-functional acceptance criterias, so we suggest that you pay attention to both.
+Furthermore, the quality of the application (number of bugs found), may also add or subtractg points from the candidate.